 IEEE is a leading developer of international standards that underpin many of today's telecommunications, information technology, and power-generation products and services.

-Often the central source for standardization in a broad range of emerging technologies, the IEEE Standards Association has a portfolio of over 1,250 standards and more than 700 standards under development.
+Often the central source for standardization in a broad range of emerging technologies, the IEEE Standards Association has an active portfolio of nearly 1,200 standards and more than 900 projects under development.
 This includes the prominent IEEE 802® standards for local, metropolitan, and other area networks, including Ethernet and Wireless LAN (commonly referred to as Wi-Fi®).

 By awarding continuing education units and professional development hours, IEEE helps its members meet their continuing education requirements and develops products and services in support of these efforts.